Carbon Sense Coalition

 Although he mentions “scientists who study the sun,” he does not cite any scientific studies in his report.

-Submitted a document (PDF) countering Queensland's "Climate Smart 2050" energy policy.
-The Carbon Sense Coalition document was titled "Look before you Leap," and concludes that "the draft policy proposal 'Climate Smart, 2050' should be withdrawn and replaced with a policy that reflects good science..." and that the coalition "would be happy to participate in helping to draw up such a policy."
+Submitted a document titled titled “Look before you Leap” (PDF) that attempts to counter Queensland's “Climate Smart 2050” energy policy.
+The Coalition document concludes that “the draft policy proposal 'Climate Smart, 2050' should be withdrawn and replaced with a policy that reflects good science…” and that the coalition “would be happy to participate in helping to draw up such a policy.”

 Samples of the coalition's “key responses” include that “Earth's climate is changing and always has been changing,” that carbon dioxide “(even at significantly higher concentrations) is totally beneficial to plants, wildlife and humans,” and that there is “no evidence that [carbon dioxide] is the key driver, or even a significant driver of temperature.”

-- The Heartland Institute — The Carbon Sense Coalition was a sponsor of a Heartland Conference.
+- The Heartland Institute — The Carbon Sense Coalition has been a regular sponsor of the Heartland Institute's International Conference on Climate Change.

 Viv Forbes.
 “An Open Letter to Premier Anna Bligh and All Elected Members in Queensland” (PDF), Carbon Sense Coalition, October 9, 2008.

-"'Keep it Simple, Stupid': A Submission from The Carbon Sense Coalition to the Commonwealth Department of Climate Change (DOCC) on its proposal for a National Greenhouse and Energy Reporting System" (PDF), February 11, 2008.
-Retrieved from Climatechange.gov.au.
+“'Keep it Simple, Stupid': A Submission from The Carbon Sense Coalition to the Commonwealth Department of Climate Change (DOCC) on its proposal for a National Greenhouse and Energy Reporting System” (PDF), www.carbon-sense.com, February 11, 2008.
+Archived .pdf on file at DeSmogBlog.

 “Carbon Sense Coalition,” SourceWatch profile.